Secretariat (horse): Preakness Stakes

 As Secretariat prepared for the Belmont Stakes, he appeared on the covers of three national magazines: Time, Newsweek, and Sports Illustrated.
 He had become a national celebrity.
 William Nack wrote: "Secretariat suddenly transcended horse racing and became a cultural phenomenon, a sort of undeclared national holiday from the tortures of Watergate and the Vietnam War."
 Chenery needed a secretary to handle all the fan mail and hired the William Morris Agency to manage public engagements.
 Secretariat responded to his fame by learning to pose for the camera.

 Belmont Stakes

 Only four horses ran against Secretariat for the June 9 Belmont Stakes, including Sham and three other horses thought to have little chance by the bettors: Twice A Prince, My Gallant, and Private Smiles.
 With so few horses in the race, and Secretariat expected to win, no "show" bets were taken.
 Secretariat was sent off as a 1–10 favorite before a crowd of 69,138, then the second largest attendance in Belmont history.
 The race was televised by CBS and was watched by over 15 million households, an audience share of 52%.

 On race day, the track was fast, and the weather was warm and sunny.
 Secretariat broke well on the rail and Sham rushed up beside him.
 The two ran the first quarter in a quick :233/5 and the next quarter in a swift :223/5, completing the fastest opening half mile in the history of the race and opening ten lengths on the rest of the field.
 After the six-furlong mark, Sham began to tire, ultimately finishing last.
 Secretariat continued the fast pace and opened up a larger and larger margin on the field.
 His time for the mile was 1:341/5, over a second faster than the next fastest Belmont mile fraction in history, set by his sire Bold Ruler, who had eventually tired and finished third.
 Secretariat, however, did not falter.
-Turcotte said, "This horse really paced himself.
+Turcotte later said, "This horse really paced himself.
 He is smart: I think he knew he was going 1 1/2 miles, I never pushed him."
 In the stretch, Secretariat opened a lead of almost 1/16 of a mile on the rest of the field.
 At the finish, he won by 31 lengths, breaking the margin-of-victory record set by Triple Crown winner Count Fleet in 1943 of 25 lengths.